lukejharmon/lanyon/chapters_preref/chapter4_fitbm_pre.md

 ### Box 4.1: Biology under the log

-One general rule for continuous traits in biology is to carry out a log-transformation (usually natural log, base $e$, denoted $ln$) of your data before undergoing any analysis.
+One general rule for continuous traits in biology is to carry out a log-transformation (usually natural log, base $e$, denoted $ln$) of your data before undertaking any analysis.
 This also applies to comparative data.
 There are two main reasons for this, one statistical and the other biological.
 The statistical reason is that many methods assume that variables follow normal distributions.
 One can observe that, in general, measurements of species' traits have a distribution that is skewed to the right.
 A log-transformation will often result in trait distributions that are closer to normal.
 But why is this the case?
 The answer is related to the biological reason for log-transformation.
 When you log transform a variable, the new scale for that variable is a ratio scale, so that a certain differences between points reflects a constant ratio of the two numbers represented by the points.
 So, for example, if any two numbers are separated by 0.693 units on a natural log scale, one will be exactly two times the other.
 Ratio scales make sense for living things because it is usually percentage changes rather than absolute changes that matter.
 For example, a change in body size of 1 mm might matter a lot for a termite, but be irrelevant for an elephant; whereas a change in body size of 50% might be expected to matter for them both.

 ***